Nimanita/glowing-waffle/README.md

 ### 5. Environment Configuration

-Create a `.env.dev` file in the project root:
+Create a `.env` file in the config folder:

 ```bash
 # Database Configuration